-The Bank's only assets which are measured at fair value are the investments in Malta Government Stocks, corporate bonds which are listed on the Malta Stock Exchange and an investment collective scheme.
+The Bank's only assets which are measured at fair value are the investments in Malta Government Stocks, corporate bonds which are listed on the Malta Stock Exchange and investment collective schemes.
 These are classified as available-for-sale securities.
-The Financial Controller has overall responsibility for independently verifying the results of all fair value measurements.
+The Head of Finance, Treasury and Compliance has overall responsibility for independently verifying the results of all fair value measurements.